 Non-fulfilment of legal requirements may involve: (a) lack of adequate travel documents; (b) lack of criminal records of the potential beneficiary family member; (c) situations where a parent other than the sponsor has not authorised the family reunification of his/her child with the sponsor; or (d) non-eligibility of the family member.

 The application should be decided within 3 months, with a possible extension for an additional 3 months if the delay is duly justified by the complexity of the case.
 In case of extension, the applicant should be informed of the reasons thereof.

 In recent years, a significant waiting time for an appointment at SEF for the purposes of family reunification has been registered by CPR.
-In the particular case of SEF’s Lisbon regional office, , that deals with a significant number of applications, waiting times rose to 7 months in a couple of cases that were assisted by CPR.
+In the particular case of SEF’s Lisbon regional office, that deals with a significant number of applications, waiting times rose to 7 months in a couple of cases that were assisted by CPR in 2019.

-In 2019, SEF received 68 applications for family reunification from beneficiaries of international protection, particularly from Syrians.
-According to SEF, 68 decisions were adopted during the year but no further information is available.
+In 2020, SEF received 53 applications for family reunification from beneficiaries of international protection.
+According to SEF, 40 decisions were adopted during the year.

 Article 68(1) Asylum Act.

 Articles 68 and 2(1)(k) Asylum Act.